Gardening can be dangerous if you are careless, in a rush or are tired. Make garden safety your top priority with some simple tips to stay safe.

 Cuts and scrapes

 There are a lot of sharp tools used in the garden.
 Of course there are tools such as pruners, hedge shears, knives and sharp hoes.
-But there are also other non-gardening specific tools such as screwdrivers or pliers that can injure you if they slip out of the fastener you are tightening or loosening.
+But there are also other non-gardening specific tools such as screwdrivers or pliers that can injure you if they slip out of the fastener you are tightening or loosening when doing maintenance or constructing new garden structures.

 And keep in mind some plants are also prickly such as roses, some vegetable plants (my eggplants this year have some long nasty spikes on the stems and flower bases), firethorn, thistles and raspberry and blackberry bushes.